 - If you plan to install a swinging door, make sure to account for the swing.

-Once you’ve determined spacing for your new open shower, it’s time to get down to the dirty work.
+Once you’ve determined spacing for your new walk-in shower, it’s time to get down to the dirty work.
 You’ll need:

-You should also consider a roll off dumpster rental to get rid of your old tub.
-Most cities won’t accept a bathtub for curbside pickup or will require you to wait for a yearly bulk collection day.
+You should also consider renting a 10 yard dumpster to get rid of your old tub, since most cities won’t accept a bathtub for curbside pickup.
+Those that do will usually require you to wait for a monthly or yearly bulk collection day, leaving you with an eyesore on your lawn or driveway.

-Before beginning a bathtub to shower conversion, you’ll need to remove tile and drywall around your tub in order to tear it free.
+Before beginning a bathtub to shower conversion, you’ll need to remove some of the tile and drywall around your tub in order to tear it free.
 Follow these steps:

-- Cover flooring tile with plywood to prevent damage.
+- Cover floor with plywood to prevent tile damage.

 - Turn off water to the bathroom at your home’s main water shut-off valve.